peer-connectivity-estimator/bitcoin-network-logger/README.md

 Bitcoin Network Logger
 =====================================
-Log thousands of parameters specific to Bitcoin Core at a recurring interval, and generate data insights about the network that have never been seen before.
+Generate insights over thousands of parameters specific to Bitcoin Core at a recurring interval.

 ---